nix-community/lanzaboote/docs/QUICK_START.md

 2. Select the "Secure Boot" entry.
 3. Set "Secure Boot" to enabled.
 4. Select "Reset to Setup Mode".
-5. Select "Clear All Secure Boot Keys".

 When you are done, press F10 to save and exit.

 You can see these steps as a video [here](https://www.youtube.com/watch?v=aLuCAh7UzzQ).

+> ⚠️ Do not select "Clear All Secure Boot Keys" as it will drop the Forbidden
+> Signature Database (dbx).

 ### Enrolling Keys